fillin12/Ymap/README.md

 ### Problems and Solutions:

 1. Some CNV bins from Ymap list "0.0" this may be the absence of real data or problem with alignment.
- Fix: The user can choose to include or exclude the CNV data with 0.0
+ Fix: The user can choose to include or exclude the CNV data with 0.0 by changing the "1" to a "0" in the Grand_File_Parser and Parse_File initiation lines

 2. Skips the remaining part of the file when an issue with formatting arises